Japan’s newest export

 And the hype for a six- inch just baked cheesecake is unbelievable.
 People are willing to wait hours for their share.
 But, is the wait worth it?

 This is not your ordinary cheesecake.
 It is very light and less sweet than your average cheesecake.
-It has no crust, and the moist spongy soufflé texture is said to come from folding beaten egg whites into a batter (with gloved hands, not utensils) and baking in a water bath for 15 minutes.
+It has no crust, and the moist spongy soufflé texture is said to come from folding beaten egg whites into a batter (with gloved hands, not utensils) and baking it in a water bath for 15 minutes.

-According to a review from Yelp by Jasmine S. of Toronto, ON “I can’t say we would come back, it was good but definitely not worth the hype.
+According to a review on Yelp by Jasmine S. of Toronto, ON “I can’t say we would come back, it was good but definitely not worth the hype.
 If you are willing to wait for their cakes then I say it’s worth trying once.
 But to me the wait is not worth it.
 It all boils down to personal preference, if you like regular rich cheesecake or fluffy light cheesecake.”

 Unfortunately due to popular demand, there is a strict one per customer rule.
 And no single slices.
 The entire cake consists of 1200 calories; so don’t scarf it down all at once.